scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

    :scale: 70%
    :figclass: w

-   Pylira applied to Fermi-LAT data from the Galactic center region.
+   Pylira applied to Fermi-LAT data from the Galactic Center region.
 The image on the left shows the raw measured counts between 5 and 1000 GeV.
 The image on the right shows the deconvolved version.
 The LIRA hyperprior values were chosen as *ms\_al\_kap1=1, ms\_al\_kap2=0.02, ms\_al\_kap3=1*.
 A baseline background model